❦ ❦ ❦

 Those who travel there today, to visit those same place where Rama and Sita lived, can feel the joy of their love, millennia later.
 Be they ever so changed, those who can feel joy at all can still feel it there.
 And those places, turned from forests to farms and from farms to cities, and those rivers, however muddy they may be, still convey their blessings to all who are open to have them.

 In Ayodhya, however, things were no longer happy.
-The jouous energy that had so recently filled the city was muted, as Rama and Sita had left.
-Their love no longer present, the streets were just streets that benefited from their memory, that people walked on, instead of dancing as they went.
+The joyous energy that had so recently filled the city was muted, as Rama and Sita had left.
+Their love no longer present, the streets were just streets that benefited from their memory, just streets that people walked on, instead of dancing as they went.
 The walls no longer echoed with the laughter of all people.
 And the songs were not uplifting in the way they so recently had been.

 Dasharatha died in sorrow at the loss of Rama.
 Bharata became king, though he was reluctant to do so.
 One of his first acts was to ask Rama to return.